-As a general matter, the FFCRA applies to employers with fewer than 500 employees.
-The FFCRA also provides employees with a certain amount of time off at full or partial salary for many reasons tied to COVID-19.
+As a general matter, the FFCRA applied to employers with fewer than 500 employees.
+The FFCRA also provided employees with a certain amount of time off at full or partial salary for many reasons tied to COVID-19.
 As the pandemic continues, it is likely employers will face claims alleging they did not comply with the FFCRA, including:

 To avoid this type of claim, employers need to familiarize themselves with the FFCRA regulation.
 They address such critical issues as “Paid Leave Entitlements,” “Employee Eligibility for Leave,” “Employer Coverage,” and “Documentation of Need for Leave.”